Urine Protein (Dipstick)

 What might affect my test results?

 If your urine is very alkaline, test results may falsely show protein in the urine.
-Certain medications or bacteria in the urine can have this effect.
+Certain bacteria in the urine can have this effect.
 Blood in the urine may also interfere with the results.

 How do I get ready for this test?